Frequently asked questions for primary and secondary school pupils

 Lost or damaged travel passes must be replaced as soon as possible, for which there is a charge of £15.

-Payment can be made with a debit or credit card online at School Transport Online Payments or by calling us on 0300 123 5012.
-Please have the student reference number ready as this will be asked for.
+Payment can be made with a debit or credit card online at School Transport Online Payments.
+You must have the student reference number ready as this will be asked for.
 Once a ticket has been replaced the original becomes invalid and cannot be used for travel.
-Pupils travelling on commercial bus or rail services will be expected to pay their fare until a replacement pass is received and no refunds will be paid for any expenses incurred.
+Pupils travelling on commercial bus or rail services will be expected to pay a fare until a replacement pass is received and no refunds will be paid for any expenses incurred.

 What if the pass is no longer required?

-Any passes that are no longer required should be returned with a covering letter to: Transport Service Solutions, Municipal Buildings, Earle Street, Crewe, CW1 2BJ.
+Any passes that are no longer required should be returned with a covering letter to: Transport Service Solutions, Cledford Lane, Middlewich, CW10 0JN.
 The pass can then be cancelled so that we only pay for the journeys that have been made - this helps to keep costs down.

 If you have purchased a pass that is no longer required, it must be received back in this office for cancellation before the start of term, otherwise no refund will be paid.
 Passes that have been used for half a term and are not required for the second half of term, again must be received before or during the half term break.
 Once term resumes, we are unable to refund any payments made, irrespective of the number of days a student may or may not have travelled.
 We would advise you to return unwanted passes by recorded delivery as we are not able to refund any payments unless we receive the pass.